PicksPeng/SimuQ/README.md

 ## Project Structure

-`examples/`: Example notebooks of running SimuQ and obtainning results.
+`examples/`: Example notebooks of running SimuQ and obtaining results.

 `aais/`: AAIS of many backends in AAPSI Specification Language.

-`backends/`: The transpilation to API languages of different machine backends.
+`backends/`: The translation to API languages of different machine backends.

 `simuq/`: The core compiler and language implementation of SimuQ.